Vinguyen-32/heart-disease-risk-assessment/src/api/README.md

 **Flask REST API for Heart Disease Prediction**

 This is the backend API for the Heart Disease Risk Assessment System.
-It uses an XGBoost Ordinal Classifier (F1 = 0.5863) to predict heart disease severity levels (0-4) and provides a RESTful interface for the React frontend.
+It uses an XGBoost 3-Class Classifier (F1 = 0.6544) to predict heart disease severity in 3 categories (No Disease, Mild-Moderate, Severe-Critical) and provides a RESTful interface for the React frontend.

 ---